solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ##### Flexible Server video introduction

+![][5]

-Watch [this video by Data Exposed] to learn more about Flexible Server's advantages.
+Watch: [Top 3 Reasons to consider Azure Database for MySQL] to learn more about Flexible Server's advantages.

 Cost management is one of the advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is